LaughingWS/NexusForever.WorldDatabase.New-Zones-and-more/README.md

 #39 Pellicane test world: test zone 100%* completed
 #40 Public Quest Island: test zone 100%* completed
 #41 Quest Test Island: test zone 100%* completed
 #42 serrasar: zone that was never added 100%* completed
-#43 coming soon: Looks like a new Dungeon
-#44 coming soon: Looks like a new Dungeon
-#45 Coming soon: Looks like a new Adventure

 * = This file has the most info that I can find, till i find a way to get the missing info (if I can) this is the best I can do.